Media Technology: Theory and Development

 Level of Study

 Objectives and Content

-The course is an introduction course to the Master's program in Media and interaction design.
+The course is an introductory course to the Master's Programme in Media and Interaction Design.
 The aim of the course is to provide students with critical and creative knowledge of advanced media technology concepts and systems.

-The teaching in this course will focus on a technological concept (for example visualization, artificial intelligence, or 3D modelling) that will serve as a case through the semester.
-The students will immerse themselves in and discuss technology philosophy that puts the chosen technology in different perspectives, and they will explore and experiment practically with the technology concerned with the goal of developing new areas of application for it.
+The course focuses on a technological concept (for example visualization, artificial intelligence, or 3D modelling) that will serve as a case through the semester.
+The students will study and discuss technology philosophy that illuminates the chosen technology from different perspectives, and they will explore and experiment practically with the technology in question with the goal of applying it to new areas.

-Through theoretical insight, students will be able to challenge the way in which the technology is used today, and through practical exercises tied to modern methods for software development, students will be able to design and develop new ways to utilize the technology in question.
+Through theoretical insight, the students will be able to challenge the way in which the technology is used today, and through practical exercises tied to modern methods for software development, they will be able to design and develop new ways to utilize the technology in question.

 The course is workshop-based, and the workshops integrate theory and practice.

 A student who has completed the course should have the following learning outcomes: